Multihuntr/gff/README.md

 Thus, I decided to use `earthengine-api` to export the ERA5-Land files to my Drive and then download that file using `google-api-python-client` (which comes with `earthengine-api`).
 See `dl-era5-land.py` for more details of this process.

+# Sentinel-1 preprocessing

+Worked from this dockerfile to figure out how to install locally: https://github.com/snap-contrib/docker-snap Used this tutorial to figure out how to use snappy: https://step.esa.int/docs/tutorials/Performing%20SAR%20processing%20in%20Python%20using%20snappy.pdf
+Used `asf_search` to download S1 images.
+TODO: Follow riverways?
+TODO: Generate tiles that cover the same locations and run KuroSiwo model on both their data and the reprocessed version, ensuring roughly equivalent predictions.

 [1]: https://g.co/floodhub
 [2]: https://hess.copernicus.org/articles/26/4013/2022/